You should always be mindful of wrongful termination laws. Firing someone for the wrong reason could land you in a whole

 Even the most careful employer that follows all of the guidelines that are set out above can feel uncomfortable about wrongful termination laws.
 Many employers fear that a former employee will come back with a lawyer in tow and file a wrongful termination lawsuit.
 One way that you can alleviate these fears is to have all outgoing employees sign a "release" where the employee agrees not to sue the employer in exchange for some benefit (such a severance package).

 Defending against a wrongful termination lawsuit is never at the top of an employer's list.
 The time and energy spent fighting a lawsuit can detract from your most important objective: your business.
 And without adequate legal counsel, your chances of successfully defending against a claim are slim.
-Every small business owner facing this challenge should have a small business attorney evaluate your wrongful termination case at no charge.
+Every small business owner facing this challenge should have a small business attorney evaluate their wrongful termination case at no charge.